Build-Time Dependencies | advanced topics | home |

 Some DLLs are used very frequently.
 So frequently, that some users of Manifest Maker always add them to the Build-Time Dependencies list.

-Microsoft Windows SDK ( free download from Microsoft) includes a module dependency viewer called depends.exe.
+Microsoft Dependency Walker now has its own home at http://dependencywalker.com/.
 This is an indispensable tool for finding missing DLL dependencies required by somebody else's code.
 When you are the developer of the code being packaged, you know what DLLs and COM objects are required.
 Not necessarily so with third party software.
-Use Dependency Viewer.
+Use Dependency Walker.

 The moment you open a DLL or an executable in Dependency Viewer, it recursively scans import tables and locates all imported DLLs and exported and imported entry points.
 The first thing you should do is ignore all missing delay-load imports and, in most cases, all error messages pertaining to Windows DLLs.